myanzik/ethonline-hack/admin-dashboard/docs/visual-system-overview.md

 └─────────────────────────────────────────────────────────────────────────────────┘
 ```

-This visual overview provides a comprehensive understanding of the Token Distribution Channel Management System, showing the architecture, workflows, and use cases in an easy-to-understand format.
+This visual overview provides a comprehensive understanding of the BlinkAid Disaster-Resilient Token Distribution System, showing the architecture, workflows, and use cases in an easy-to-understand format.